VGP/vgp-tools/README.md

 The other distinguishing feature of ```VGPzip``` is the very large block size (```bgzip``` uses 64KB blocks).
 Our goal is to have a compressed file that can be operated on in several large pieces by parallel threads.
-For this purpose, small blocks are just a nuisance and make the associated ```.vzi``` index excessively large.
+For this purpose, small blocks are just a nuisance and would make the associated ```.vzi``` decompression index excessively large.
 All import tools in the VGP repertoire such as **VGPseq** below can perform parallel threaded processing on VGPzip'd files, and thus operate much more efficiently.

-#### <code>4.1.
-VGPseq [-vsg] [-T\<int(4)\>] \<forward:.fast[aq][.gz]> [\<reverse:.fast[aq][.gz]></code>]
+#### <code>4.3.
+VGPseq [-vsg] [-T\<int(4)\>] \<forward:.fast[aq][.gz]> ...</code>

-VGPseq reads one or possibly two correlated, possibly compressed, fasta or fastq files and outputs the single file in .seq format and the file pair in .irp format to the standard output.
+VGPseq reads one or more, possibly compressed, fasta or fastq files and outputs a single file in .seq format to the standard output.
+If more than one file is given then they must all be either .fasta or .fastq files, a mix is not allowed.
-If a pair of files is given then they must both be of the same type, .fasta or fastq, and they both must contain the same number of sequence entries.
-The output pairs have Q-lines if .fastq is input and the -s option is not set, and do not otherwise.
+The output has Q-lines if .fastq is input and the -s option is *not* set, and does not otherwise.
 It is preferrable that the inputs if compressed, were compressed with VGPzip, as otherwise a temporary uncompressed version of each input must be created in order to take advantage of parallel threads.

 The file names given to VGPseq do not need to have a complete suffix designation, the program will find the appropriate extension.
-That is, if a user which to refer to a file ```foo.fastq.gz``` then simply saying ```foo``` or ```foo.fastq``` on the command line will suffice.
+That is, if a user wishes to refer to a file ```foo.fastq.gz``` then simply saying ```foo``` or ```foo.fastq``` on the command line will suffice.